 There are several types of fishing kayaks each suited to certain types of fishing, certain locations where you will be fishing, etc. Don't worry if a particular kayak is not labeled "fishing kayak".
 You may buy a regular kayak and then outfit it with add-ons to make it a suitable fishing kayak.
 The most popular ones that you will find on the market are inflatable kayaks, sit-in kayaks, and sit-on-top kayaks.
 There are also tandem kayaks built for two or more people however their practicality for fishing is usally not optimal.
 For remote fishing areas there are even collapsible fishing kayaks which allow you to transport them more easily and save room while in storage.

-Probably the most popular type of fishing kayak would be a sit-on-top kayak - that usually is the choice for most people.
+The most popular type of fishing kayak would be a sit-on-top kayak - that is usually the choice for most people.
 Look at our best selling fishing kayaks on this page.
-What are some some of the more important advances of a SOT (sit-on-top) fishing kayak?

 There has also been a lot of advancement lately with kayak construction, so we encourage you to look at the latest models available for sale as they will typically have the most options.